 - Appropriate cleaning and disinfecting of high-touch and common areas

-- Public Internet computers are available at sxʷeŋxʷəŋ təŋəxʷ James Bay Branch.
+- Public Internet computers are available at sxʷeŋxʷəŋ təŋəxʷ James Bay, Saanich Centennial and Emily Carr branches.
 Bookings can be made up to seven days in advance.

 - Book a library computer by calling the Customer Service Line or talk to staff at any branch.
 A library card is required to book and to log on to library computers.

 - 50-minute computer sessions begin every hour.